NicoD-SBC/armbian-gaming/README.md

   malior-droid stop
   malior-droid start

-Use duckstation by brwosing to folder with terminal :
+Use duckstation by browsing to folder with terminal :
 cd ~/duckstation/build-release/bin
 Open with :
 ./duckstation-qt